mimiframework/Mimi.jl/docs/src/tutorials/tutorial_5.md

     rv(name2) = Uniform(0.75, 1.25)
     rv(name3) = LogNormal(20, 4)

-    # If using LHS, you can define correlations like this:
+    # Define the sampling strategy, and if you are using LHS, you can define
+    # correlations like this:
     sampling(LHSData, corrlist=[(:name1, :name2, 0.7), (:name1, :name3, 0.5)])

-    # Exclude the sampling() call, since it will default to MCSData, or use the
-    # following for simple random sampling:
-    sampling(MCSData)

     # assign RVs to model Parameters
     share = Uniform(0.2, 0.8)